gkioxari/aims2020_visualrecognition/TEST3.md

 Q3: 3, 4
 ...
 ```
-Upload your answers to this [dropbox link][dropbox] by Sunday 11pm GMT.
+Upload your answers to this [dropbox link][dropbox] by Sunday, May 3, EOD.

 # Test
 ### Question 1